 Experiment with traffic at dusk or at night or fireworks in the night sky to capture light trails.
 Apply it to a waterfall or any body of water to give it that silky smooth appearance.

-If you want these Live Photo effects to look their best, use a tripod to keep your iPhone as steady as possible.
+If you want these Live Photo effects to look their best, use an iPhone tripod to keep the camera as steady as possible.

 4. Try A Filter To Change The Mood

 iPhone filters are the most commonly used of the iPhone camera effects.
 There are a number of filters built into your iPhone camera.
 You can make subtle changes to your image before you even take the picture.

 To get started, launch the Camera app.
 You’ll see three overlapping white circles on your screen.
 Tap on them to access a number of “looks” you can apply to your image before you shoot.
 The circles turn red, green, and blue when one of the filters is activated.

 You have nine choices that will change the mood of the image.
 Aside from the obvious Original appearance, you can make your image more vivid, more dramatic, or remove the color altogether with Mono, Silvertone, or Noir.